shiltemann/gcc2021-training/for-speakers.md

 you are welcome to invite anybody else to this group of instructors as well.

+For the Science and Dev tracks, we do not work with days, but rather with modules.
+Participants can do any tutorial on any day of that week.

 ## Speaker TODOs

 As a speaker for the GCC training week, we ask you to: